-Deontay Wilder was hospitalized after a thorough beating from Tyson Fury, who celebrated his victory at the Hakkasan nightclub in the MGM Grand
+Tyson Fury celebrated his victory at the Hakkasan nightclub while Deontay Wilder had stitches in his ear

 - Wilder suffered a cut in his ear, which bled during the fight.
 His long-time trainer Jay Deas attended the post-fight press conference in Wilder’s place and said he would need stitches.

-- Tyson Fury, who remains unbeaten after his aggressive masterclass in Las Vegas, left the press conference to party at the Hakkasan nightclub in the MGM Grand casino.
+- Tyson Fury, who remains unbeaten after his aggressive masterclass in Las Vegas, has moved to the No.1 spot in Business Insider’s list of the top 12 heavyweights in the world.

 - Visit Business Insider’s homepage for more stories.

-LAS VEGAS – Deontay Wilder was hospitalized after Tyson Fury’s heavy beating left him with an ear injury.
+LAS VEGAS – Tyson Fury partied at the Hakkasan nightclub in the MGM Grand after giving Deontay Wilder a thorough beating in front of 15,816 people at the Garden Arena.

 Wilder was second-best throughout the fight and wound up on the canvas multiple times.
-He stopped on his feet in the seventh round, the end of an aggressive masterclass that Fury produced on Saturday at the MGM Grand Garden Arena.
+He stopped on his feet in the seventh round, the end of an aggressive masterclass that Fury produced on Saturday, February 22.

 The American had made 10 defenses of his WBC heavyweight world title before he surrendered the belt to Fury.
 Wilder was absent from the post-fight press conference in Las Vegas, and The Athletic reporter Mike Coppinger tweeted that it was because he was sent to “local hospital.”